PrintM3D/Quad-Fusion-Docs/getting-started/unboxing-and-assembly.md

 ## Before Opening

 Check the outside of the packaging for any significant amount of damage that might have occurred in shipping.
-We recommend taking pictures of the box in case the Promega was damaged in shipping.
+We recommend taking pictures of the box in case the Crane was damaged in shipping.
 In this box you will find various small items in different packages.
 Please thoroughly check all wrapping and padding before discarding them to ensure you keep all parts.
-Keep the Promega's box intact in case you need to transport the printer in the future.
+Keep the Crane's box intact in case you need to transport the printer in the future.

-**Warning: The Promega's frame can be sharp.
+**Warning: The Crane's frame can be sharp.
 Please take care when moving the printer in this procedure.**

 ## Opening the Box

 1. Cut through the tape of the box on the top.
-Do not cut deep as the Promega is located below!
+Do not cut deep as the Crane is located below!
 2. Remove the top and side cardboard layers and bubble wrap.
-3. Carefully lift the Promega from the box.
+3. Carefully lift the Crane from the box.
 Lift from the points indicated in the image below. **Do not lift from the frame member at the back \(marked by red cross\).**

    ![XQ09PDakiccOf4IT-wheretoliftprinter.jpg](../.gitbook/assets/xq09pdakiccof4it-wheretoliftprinter.jpg)